eigerco/zair/docs/USAGE.md

 ### Step 2: Obtain Your Viewing Keys

-To scan for your notes, you need your Full Viewing Keys (FVKs).
-If you already have your viewing keys, you can skip to Step 3.
+To scan for your notes, you need your Unified Full Viewing Key (UFVK).
+If you already have your viewing key, you can skip to Step 3.

 #### Viewing Key Format

-The `airdrop` CLI expects viewing keys as **hex-encoded bytes**:
+The `airdrop` CLI expects a **Unified Full Viewing Key** in Bech32 format:

-- **Orchard FVK**: 96 bytes → 192 hex characters
+- **Mainnet**: starts with `uview1...`
-- **Sapling Diversifiable FVK**: 128 bytes → 256 hex characters
+- **Testnet**: starts with `uviewtest1...`

 #### Helper Utility: `mnemonic-to-fvks`

-If you don't have your viewing keys, the `mnemonic-to-fvks` utility can derive them from your wallet's mnemonic seed phrase:
+If you don't have your viewing key, the `mnemonic-to-fvks` utility can derive it from your wallet's mnemonic seed phrase:

 ```bash
 mnemonic-to-fvks --network mainnet